ten-protocol/go-ten/design/security/Source_of_truth.md

 In phase 2, we can decentralise by creating a more complex incentive-driven lifecycle.

-1. A developer proposes a new version by publishing a GitHub tag (hash) and the AttestationAttestation of an enclave built from that code, together with a stake.
+1. A developer proposes a new version by publishing a GitHub tag (hash) and the Attestation of an enclave built from that code, together with a stake.
 Initially, the developer will likely be the Obscuro Foundation.

 2. Anyone posting a stake can make a challenge to this version.
 The challenge period is predetermined.